XDark-Warrior/XD-Mail-Spoofer/README.md

 **Thank you for using XD-Mail-Spoofer!**

 We appreciate your support and encourage responsible and ethical use of our tool.
 If you have any questions, feedback, or concerns, please don't hesitate to reach out.
 Happy spooﬁng!

+Disclaimer: This tool is not intended for any malicious purposes.
+It should only be used for educational or ethical purposes.
+Any misuse or unlawful activity conducted with this tool is the sole responsibility of the user.
+The developer and its affiliates will not be held liable for any misuse or illegal actions performed using XD-Mail-Spoofer.